Hindmesley History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Hindmesley is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the Hindmesley family once lived at Hindley, in Lancashire, or later at Hiendley, in the West Riding of Yorkshire.
-They are derived from the Old English words hind, which meant "female deer," and leah, which meant "forest clearing."
+Both place names are essentially are derived from the Old English words "hind," which meant "female deer," and "leah," which meant "forest clearing."
 The place-names as a whole mean "forest clearing where hinds are found."

 Early Origins of the Hindmesley family